roderickjackson-bradley/socket_io_app/work/w04/d1/03-intro-to-express.md

 #### Our First Route
 <br>

-- Let's define a route to replace the one we just replaced:
+- Let's define a route to replace the one we just wrote:

 	```js
 	// Mount routes